Hack Your Access Control With This $30 HID 125kHz Card Copier

 Near Contact Required

-One particular factor of this unit are cards to be copied must be held close to the copying antenna to work, a distance of less than 1".
-This is somewhat a benefit to cardholders, because someone bent on stealing and spoofing card details must be very close to do it.
+One particular factor of this unit is cards to be copied must be held close to the copying antenna to work, a distance of less than 1".
+This is somewhat a benefit to cardholders because someone bent on stealing and spoofing card details must be very close to accomplish it.

 However, the time needed to steal the information is fast - less than 5 seconds, and it is conceivable that someone could have card details copied and stolen without realizing it, especially in crowded groups of people.